Zero waste kit and bundles to reduce your waste in your daily routine.

 You can pick from our three available scents for your plastic-free deo-grapefruit, rose geranium, or cedar spruce.

+Find your favorite zero waste deodorant.
 It’s so important to give yourself a little love every now and again.
 And doesn’t it feel good to know there are ways to do that without worrying about plastics?